If you are struggling to afford everyday essentials, you may be able to get help from the Crisis and Resilience Fund.

 What the fund is for

-The fund helps Islington residents who are in serious financial difficulty and cannot afford basic living costs.
+The fund can help if you are having serious problems with money and cannot afford basic living costs.

-- put you in touch with other services that can help you longer-term
+- create more services that can help you for longer

 - you are in financial crisis

-Council services and voluntary or community sector organisations can refer you to this scheme if they are supporting you.
+Council services and voluntary or community sector organisations that are supporting you can refer you to this fund.

 What help you can get

-One-off payment if you need urgent help to pay for essentials, such as food, electricity or clothing.
+One payment for urgent help to pay for essentials - food, electricity and clothing.

-- rent, if your benefits don’t cover your rent because of Bedroom Tax, Benefit Cap or Local Housing Allowance
+- rent, if your benefits do not cover your rent because of bedroom tax, Benefit Cap or Local Housing Allowance

 - rent deposits